KohrAhr/XTask4/README.md

 # XTask4

-Test tesk for some IT company.
+Test task for some IT company.